Van Plows Into Barcelona Tourist Spot, Killing Multiple People

 This story is developing, and we will add further details as they become available.

-(Via Sky News, CNN, AP, New York Post & Reuters)
+(Via Sky News, The Guardian, CNN, AP, New York Post & Reuters)

 Next to a Kosher restaurant.